argusDob/afs-test/README.md

 All the tasks are implemented.

 ### Update transfers button
-The button was not working because we tried to update a ractive object without using the ``` this.$set ```.
-In Vue 2 if an ractive prop which is not primitive the the this.set method should be called and the updated object should be passed as a parameter.It's important to use this.$set when modifying properties within Vue components to maintain reactivity, especially when working with nested objects or arrays.
+The button was not working because we tried to update a reactive object without using the ``` this.$set ```.
+In Vue 2 if a reactive prop thit is not primitive
+the this.set method should be called and the updated object should be passed as a parameter.It's important to use this.$set when modifying properties within Vue components to maintain reactivity, especially when working with nested objects or arrays.

 For more explanation please check this: https://v2.vuejs.org/v2/guide/reactivity.html